ItsK1tty/w1tchdocs/docs/source/reference.rst

 dir_check(``dir``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if directory exists, and if not, create it.
+Checks if directory exists, and if not, create it.

 **Parameters:**